vmware-labs/wasm-workers-server/docs/docs/containers.md

 # Running in a container

-For convenience we have published a docker image that contains Wasm Workers Server.
+For convenience we have published a container image that contains Wasm Workers Server.
 It is available at `projects.registry.vmware.com/wasmlabs/containers/wasm-workers-server:latest`.
 Any container that runs it will get the `wws` binary, running and:

  - looking for worker handlers in the `/app` folder
  - listening on `0.0.0.0:8080` inside the container